bogd/esp32-morphing-clock/README.md

 This is very much a work in progress, and it is far from being finished.
 Things that are planned for the future include:
 * Using the current light levels to control the matrix brightness
-* Displaying the weather forecast (min/max temperature, weather icons) pulled from Accuweather
+* Displaying the weather forecast (min/max temperature, weather icons) pulled from Accuweather.
+The icons are already in place, I just need to pull and parse the JSON...

-There is still some cleanup I need to do, but over the following weeks I will be posting:
+There is still some cleanup I need to do (and lots of READMEs/instructions to write), but over the following weeks I will be posting:
 * The full source code
 * The schematics for the PCB used
 * The drawings for the lasercut plexiglass enclosure